davidjosearaujo/mc/second-year/first-semester/SQ/01-paper-presentation/presentation.md

 </div>

 <!--
-To make quantum computing more practical for developers, the paper outlines efforts to abstract quantum hardware components using libraries and SDKs, similar to how early classical computers used assembly languages.
-This approach will allow developers to focus on building applications without managing the complexity of quantum hardware.
-Additionally, the paper discusses the development of instruction sets, high-level programming languages, and compilers that enable optimized processing by combining the unique strengths of quantum and classical computing resources, improving overall efficiency.
+Abstract quantum hardware components using libraries and SDKs, similar to how early classical computers used assembly languages.

+Will allow developers to focus on building applications without managing the complexity of quantum hardware.

+Development of instruction sets, high-level programming languages, and compilers that enable optimized processing by combining the unique strengths of quantum and classical computing resources, improving overall efficiency.
 -->

 ---